Hariskhan2/max-erp-recruitment/TECHNICAL_DOCUMENTATION.md

 2. **Authentication**: No user authentication or authorization
 3. **Search/Filter**: No ability to search or filter job posts
 4. **Pagination**: All posts are loaded at once
-5. **Edit Functionality**: Cannot edit existing job posts
+5. **File Uploads**: No support for attachments or images in job posts
+6. **Email Integration**: No automated notifications for applications

 ### Future Improvements
 1. **Database Integration**: Implement PostgreSQL or MongoDB for persistent storage
-2. **Edit Job Post Feature**:
-   - Add edit button to each job post
-   - Reuse JobPostForm component with pre-filled values
-   - Add PUT endpoint to update posts
+2. **Enhanced Editor Features**:
+   - Image upload and embedding
+   - Table support
+   - Advanced text formatting options
+   - Auto-save functionality
 3. **Advanced Features**:
    - Search and filter functionality
    - Pagination for large datasets